scriptNarwhal/OpenSim_With_LibLSLCC/README.md

 ```

-All refactorings have been made to make this new interface work with the old OpenSim
+All refactoring’s have been made to make this new interface work with the old OpenSim
 compiler, there was only one change made to the old compiler.

 It was for a single call to: **LookupModConstant(string cname);**